Dynamic FTSS in Asynchronous Systems: the Case of Unison: A Universal Protocol for Chains and Rings

 Under a strongly fair daemon, the only way for a processor to never execute a rule is to be never enabled from a given configuration.
-Here, we assume that all processors $p$ verifying $\varpi(p,\gamma_{0})\geq 2$ never execute a rule, that implies that the network verify:
+Here, we assume that all processors $p$ satisfying $\varpi(p,\gamma_{0})\geq 2$ never execute a rule, which implies that the network satisfies:

 Number processors of the chain from $p_{1}$ to $p_{n}$.
-Let $i$ be the smallest integer such that $\varpi(p_{i},\gamma_{k})\geq 2$ (remark that, by hypothesis, $p_{i+1}$ never execute a rule, that implies that its clock value never changes).
+Let $i$ be the smallest integer such that $\varpi(p_{i},\gamma_{k})\geq 2$ (remark that, by hypothesis, $p_{i+1}$ never execute a rule, which implies that its clock value never changes).
 All these constraints allows us to say: